pkivolowitz/CSC3510-S-2023/install.md

 ARM
 ```

+when *in* the directory where you have unzipped the distro.

 Exit the distro by entering `root` as the user and `a` as the password.
 When the shell prompt is shown, type `shutdown now`.
 Always do this to
 exit the distro.